Two-week summer school

 The offshore renewable energy summer school is a two-week IMarEST accredited course hosted by HR Wallingford and is delivered at the end of year one of the Edinburgh / Strathclyde / Exeter Industrial Doctorate Centre in Offshore Renewable Energy (IDCORE) programme.
 The first summer school in this series was held at HR Wallingford in 2012, attended by post graduate students from the IDCORE programme.
 From 2013, the course has been open to bookings from other students and professionals with the added flexibility of attending either the full course, or selected modules.
 The summer school is designed to deliver an industry focused course that aims to expand and sustain a community of high-quality staff for the UK offshore renewable energy industry.

-Module 1 - Site selection and Environmental assessments and noise modelling (1 day)
+Module 1 - Site selection and Environmental assessments and noise modelling (1 day) *Cannot be booked as an individual module

 Appropriate site selection is fundamental to the successful development of offshore renewables.
 Sites chosen must provide access to viable energy resources and also take into account other technical and environmental risks.
 The site selection module will familiarise attendees with an overview of the technical issues and risks when identifying and selecting sites for the implementation of wave, tidal and offshore wind projects.